iPhone 11 vs. iPhone 11 Pro: Here's the one you should actually buy

 The iPhone 11 is Apple's best phone value for the price in years.
 Following in the footsteps of last year's iPhone XR, Apple smartly pitched the 11 as the iPhone for most people.
 Despite a lower resolution LCD screen, the iPhone 11 has the same A13 processor and relatively the same camera setup (more on that later) as the more expensive 11 Pro.
 It also comes in six different colors, survived CNET's drop and water tests and earned a CNET Editors' Choice Award.
 Read our Apple iPhone 11 review.

 At the heart of the iPhone 11 Pro is an iPhone 11.
-But with upgrades like a high resolution OLED display, a matte-glass finish and a stainless steel side band it gets the VIP treatment.
+But with upgrades such as a high-resolution OLED display, a matte-glass finish and a stainless steel side band it gets the VIP treatment.
 It has a third rear camera that, combined with Apple's new Deep Fusion image processing, takes better zoomed-in photos.
-But probably the most-welcomed upgrade on the 11 Pro is how much longer battery life is over the previous generation iPhone XS.
+But probably the most-welcomed upgrade on the 11 Pro is how much longer battery life is over the previous-generation iPhone XS.
 In fact, the 11 Pro lasts almost as long on a single charge as the 11.
-Read more.
+Read our iPhone 11 Pro review.

 How we tested